 Good god, Pee-wee is so annoying the whole movie (especially first 15 minutes which I barely made through)!
 Still, the amount of fun jokes makes it somewhat entertaining.
 Plus few amazing scenes, namely, break-dance in the bar, studio-chase, pet-shop rescue, and crazy overall pace of the action gives it some credit too.

-I love Burton's early hodgepodge films.
+I love Burton's very early hodgepodge films.
 So much clutter and stuff!
 And shamelessly jarring use of stop-motion always makes me smile!
-I really must get round to a Kleinian psychoanalysis of his early films.
+I really must get round to a Kleinian psychoanalysis of everything up to 'Batman Returns'.
 Even if his parental anxieties aren't on obvious display in 'Pee-Wee' the bike is a phallic attachment object for the ages!!

 A balance of ying & yang, Reuben's manic style & Burton's darkly comic mood fit perfectly together.
 Like a modern attempt at Marx Bros, the film throws gag after gag w/o taking time to see which one lands.
 The film quickly charms you that by the time the studio-chase comes, you're won over.
 Tim Burton, please make films like your early features again?
 Sincerely, The World.

 The movie of my youth.
 I wish Tim Burton still put out stuff like this.
 Danny Elfman's music is inspired!
 Neither of them are able to match the raw "young-punk" perfection of this maiden effort.
 So many memorable scenes and off-the-freakin' wall characters!!!
 I begged my reluctant parents to take me to see this when I was 9, and, I swear to God, they were the ones that laughed the hardest in the entire theater!